 Don’t like the idea of giving over your Windows machine to a still-in-development version of Windows 10?
 One alternative is to download a Microsoft-provided virtual machine and run an Edge preview version on it.
 You can test Edge on a Mac using a Microsoft virtual machine and selecting VMware or Parallels software, which run Windows on a Mac OS computer, as your virtual machine’s platform.
 Your virtual machine will expire after 90 days, however.

 With the Windows Insider Program, you can get a jump on the next release of Windows 10.
-The latest official release is Windows 10 Fall Creators Update, which arrived in October.
-Among its features are Timeline, which sounds like Apple’s Time Machine rollback feature; new Movie Maker features that include 3D effects; and support for Microsoft’s Windows Mixed Reality headsets and controllers.
+The latest official release is Windows 10 April 2018 Update, which arrived April 30.
+(Here's Computerworld's review of this version of Windows 10.)